QUICK FACTS: LACTOSE INTOLERANCE

-Symptoms usually begin 30 minutes to 2 hours after you eat or drink milk products.
+Symptoms of Lactose intolerance usually begin 30 minutes to 2 hours after you eat or drink milk products.
 If you have lactose intolerance, your symptoms may include:

 Lactose intolerance occurs when the small intestine does not make enough of an enzyme called lactase.
 Your body needs lactase to break down, or digest, lactose.